Abzokhattab/2d-Rescue-game-/README.md

 simulation.
 Each rescue task takes a specific number of cycles and each disaster reaches its full effect in a specific number of cycles.
 The player controls the progression of the cycles.

-(This project got one of the best five projects out of 70 projects in my class in terms of the functionality and user interface)